wtsi-ssg/benchmarking/README.md

 1. Install the latest version of docker (documentation at https://docs.docker.com/get-docker/)

+2. If using singularity, please ensure singularity 3.5.3 or later is installed (documentation at http://singularity.lbl.gov/install-linux)

-2. A data volume is available to be mounted to the `/data` directory of this container.
+3. A data volume is available to be mounted to the `/data` directory of this container.
 (Approx volume size: 200 GB)

-3. For network specific benchmark (i.e. iperf), an iperf server will need to be set up and be running on an appropriate machine (documentation on https://iperf.fr/)
+4. For network specific benchmark (i.e. iperf), an iperf server will need to be set up and be running on an appropriate machine (documentation on https://iperf.fr/)

+### **Docker Image**

-### **Using a pre built docker image**
+#### Using a pre built docker image

-The recommended method for accessing this benchmarking suite is pulling the image directly from the dockerhub wsisci/benchmarking:latest as below:
+The recommended method for accessing this benchmarking suite is pulling the ISG built docker image directly from the dockerhub `wsisci/benchmarking:latest` as below:
 ```
 docker pull wsisci/benchmarking:latest
 ```

-### **Building the docker image locally**
+#### Building the docker image locally

 Alternatively, this docker image can be built from scratch by cloning this repository, and using docker build command, as below, this option is only applicable to those with access to the sanger internal gitlab site.